canada-ca/sign-in-canada_authenti-canada/en/maintenance.md

 ---
 # Upcoming Planned Maintenance

-## Monday March 24, 2025 4:00 PM ET
+## Wednesday July 9, 2025 10:00 PM ET

 ### Environments Affected

 * Production
+* CATE

 ### Description

-The Sign In Canada team will be performing security patching which will result in a very brief outage (a few seconds) but should be transparent to end users.
+The Sign In Canada team will be performing maintenance which will result in a one hour service outage.